 As companies grow, many run into trouble when they overestimate their staffing needs and underestimate the true cost of labor.
-In the best case scenario, this ends up hurting profits, and in the worst case, results in having to lay people off.
+In the best-case scenario, this ends up hurting profits, and in the worst case, it results in laying people off.

 Using a labor cost formula gives you a precise dollar figure for what every hour of labor directly costs your organization.
-With this number in mind, it is much easier to work out how many full-time and part-time employees you can afford to bring onboard, rather than guessing.
+With this number in mind, it is much easier to determine how many full-time and part-time employees you can afford to bring onboard, rather than guessing.

 Knowing your labor costs helps you set optimal prices, which maximizes your profits.
-If you underestimate your labor costs, you will set prices that are too low and wind up with margins that are not feasible to stay in business.
-If you overestimate labor costs, you will set prices that are too high and will not be able to compete in the marketplace effectively.
+If you underestimate your labor costs, you will set too low prices and wind up with margins that are not feasible to stay in business.
+If you overestimate labor costs, you will set prices that are too high and unable to compete in the marketplace effectively.
 Labor costs should be considered alongside the cost of goods sold when you are deciding how much to charge.

-Finally, calculating your labor costs help you pinpoint revenue leaks that are eating into your earnings.
-Some examples include employee cell phone usage, company vehicle mileage and hiring costs.
+Finally, calculating your labor cost helps you pinpoint revenue leaks that are eating into your earnings.
+Some examples include employee cell phone usage, company vehicle mileage, and hiring costs.
 Monitoring spending trends in these areas can also help you flag potential fraud.

 Now that we have established why getting an accurate read on your labor cost matters, here are six categories of expenses you need to factor into your labor cost formula.